-

 Client: Personal

 These images represent glitches experienced during my time in computerland.
-Most are from Nuke.
+Most are from Nuke, a few from Shake.
 With the benefit of hindsight, all are beautiful, though at the time I probably was mad about them.

 Glitches